NIB Preferred Provider

 - Keep it factual, but avoid using words like 'pain', 'drill' or 'needle'.

 - Morning, or weekend appointments, are a good idea - avoid times where they are likely to be exhausted from a long day at school or day-care.

 Is children's dental covered by medicare?

-Advanced Health Dental Centre proudly provides children's dentistry services under the CDBS.
+Advanced Health Dental Centre proudly provides kids dental services under the CDBS.